Detecting Flakiness in Quantum Software: A Dynamic Testing Approach: Study Results

 \Cref{fig:component_level} provides a per-release breakdown, highlighting further variation across subcomponents.
-For example, the \texttt{transpiler} shows a median of 3 distinct flaky tests per release, with a maximum of 36.
-The \texttt{qpy} subcomponent, while present in 19 releases, has a narrower range, with a maximum of 12 and a median of 5 flaky tests per release.
+For example, the \texttt{quantum\_info} subcomponent shows the highest median number of distinct flaky tests per release(median $\approx 12$, $n=6$ releases), followed closely by \texttt{synthesis} (median $\approx 11$, $n=7$).
+The \texttt{scheduler} component, while present in 10 releases, exhibits the widest spread---ranging from 1 to 10 flaky tests per release---suggesting high sensitivity to release-to-release changes.
+The \texttt{pulse} and \texttt{qpy} subcomponents appear in the most releases ($n=14$ each), yet maintain a narrower range of flaky test counts, with \texttt{pulse} having a median of 5 and \texttt{qpy} a median of 3.

-Overall, these results suggest that the flakiness in \terra is concentrated in a few key subcomponents, such as \texttt{transpiler} and \texttt{quantum\_info}.
+Overall, these results suggest that the flakiness in \terra is concentrated in a few key subcomponents, such as \texttt{quantum\_info} and \texttt{synthesis}.
 The wide variation in flaky test frequency across releases also indicates that some components are more sensitive to changes in the codebase or external dependencies.
 Understanding this distribution may help prioritize stabilization efforts and guide targeted improvements in test reliability.